Manebot/manebot/README.md

 Since Manebot is open-source, anyone can make a plugin for Manebot.
 As part of the project, Manebot has some officially developed plugins that are also open-source.

+#### Plugin dependency

+Plugins can extend other plugins, adding to the depender's feature set and reducing code duplication.
+For example, the **discord** plugin depends on **audio** to provide music bot capabilites in the platform it in turn provides, and **audio** depends on **media** to support media transcoding, among other neat stuff.
+Depending a plugin is easy-peasy: since Manebot uses **Maven** as its engine for dependency graph building, all you have to do is add a plugin as a *provided* dependency in your Maven project.
+Manebot will automatically associate these as required dependencies, and handle the rest for you.

 ## Platforms

 Manebot considers a **platform** as a online communication service such as Discord, Skype, Teamspeak, and so forth.
 Manebot is platform-agnostic; this means that it can support many platforms at once, providing as many features of Manebot to those platforms as possible.
 Adding a specific platform to Manebot is as simple as: